 Terrain Studies-Edo Papers: A repurposing of embodied, elusive histories.

-This series is made from silver leafed book pages dated Edo period Japan (1603-1868) found at a Kyoto auction.
-They were originally made to conserve byobu, folding screens.
+In this series, I investigate the fragility and flux of the landscape.
+It is made from silver leafed book pages dated Edo period Japan (1603-1868) The book was originally made to conserve folding screens.
 My intention was to mount them as a foundation for a series of paintings, yet, when held, they fell apart.
-I proceeded by piecing fragments back together: an act of simultaneous creation and mending.
-The works were finished with delicately painted areas of walnut and rapeseed ink.
-The fragility of a found matrix, with its own embedded history and natural weathering set up a foundation for ambiguous meaning.
-To date I have shown the work as a collection, together.
-They, as a group, form their own landscape and speak to each other.
+Instead, I proceeded by piecing fragments back together, adding drawing with walnut and rapeseed ink.
+The fragility of a foreign, historical matrix, with its own embedded cultural reference and weathering enhanced ambiguous meaning.
+As a group, they form their own collective terrain.

 2019, Edo-Papers 31-38, Connecticut Fellowship Winners exhibition, Hans Weiss Newspace Gallery, Manchester Community College, Manchester, CT